 While many mechanisms are responsible for nearsightedness, including everything from genetics to foods, I believe that the biggest factor is the amount of regular close work people now do, and this is the area we need to start the treatment in!

-Realistically, banning them from reading or screen based work (or games!!!) is probably not going to happen.
+Realistically, banning them from reading or screen-based work (or games!!!) is probably not going to happen (who can blame the?
+I love my Ipad and phone too!)
 However, we do have the ability to support their eyes from going nearsighted whilst allowing them to continue to use technology.
-Remember, the aim is to stop the progression of the nearsightedness, so finding a way of taking pressure of kids as they do close work is a great starting point.
+Remember, the aim is to stop the progression of the nearsightedness, so finding a way of taking the pressure off kids as they do close work is a great starting point.

 In our practice, I offer treatments which range from reading glasses and bifocals to specialized, myopia reducing contact lenses and exercises.
 These are so effective that we now have a reputation for stopping, and sometimes even reversing the amount of myopia in school kids.